ROCm/HIPIFY/docs/how-to/hipify-clang.rst

 **Advantages:**

 - ``hipify-clang`` is a translator.
-It parses complex constructs successfully or else reports an error.
+It parses complex constructs successfully or reports an error.
 - It supports Clang options such as
   `-I <https://clang.llvm.org/docs/ClangCommandLineReference.html#include-path-management>`_,
   `-D <https://clang.llvm.org/docs/ClangCommandLineReference.html#preprocessor-options>`_, and